How CLI Recording Works

 Record all tutorials:

-stepshots recordRecord specific tutorials by key:
+stepshots recordRecord specific tutorials by key (positional or repeatable --tutorial):

 stepshots record --tutorial onboarding --tutorial checkoutChange the output directory: